Educational & Auditory Resources for Sound (EARS)

 From left to right: students Jaxson, Dana, Evan, and hearing peer Claire show off their work; Jaxson and Nile practice their fine motor skills

-The EARS Program is open to all children from birth to five years of age with hearing loss, and offers the following programs on site:
+The EARS Program is open to all children from birth to seven years of age with hearing loss, and offers the following programs on site:

 Parent-Toddler Educational Programming